IMPORTANT: The provided information is accurate as of AY2223 intake and is subject to change.

 International Intellectual Property Law

 This module will give a brief introduction to intellectual property rights and focus on insights into general principles of patent law and international conventions governing the patent law.
 Current developments and criticism of the current patent law system will also be addressed.
-In addition, practical (legal) aspects of the commercialization of patents will be dealt with.
+In addition, practical (legal) aspects of the commercialisation of patents will be dealt with.

 Lecturers: Dr. Marian Majer/Attorney Bayani Loste/ Hours: 45 / Semester: 2